Beginner Volleyball Drills

 3-Person Pepper

 Three players.
-Player A tosses to player B, who passes to player C, who sets to player A, who hits a tip (open-hand push, not a spike) to player B, who passes to player C, who sets to player A. Pattern repeats.
-Ten contacts per round.
-The drill rehearses the full pass-set-hit chain at half speed before any of them play it at game speed.
+Player A tosses to player B, who passes to player C, who sets to player A, who hits a tip (open-hand push, not a spike) to player B, who passes to player C, who sets to player A. The pattern repeats and rehearses the full pass-set-hit chain before game speed.

 Down Ball Hitting

-Coach or partner tosses a high ball at the net to a hitter on the 10-foot line.
-Hitter steps with the dominant foot, swings overhead, and hits the ball into the opposite court (no jump).
-Ten reps.
-The standing swing builds the arm path before the approach, the same way one-hand form shooting builds a basketball stroke before adding the off-hand.
+A coach or partner tosses a high ball at the net to a hitter on the 10-foot line.
+The hitter steps with the dominant foot, swings overhead, and hits the ball into the opposite court with no jump.
+The standing swing builds the arm path before the approach.

 Serve-Receive Lines

 Three players in serve-receive position (left back, middle back, right back).
-Coach serves underhand from the opposite end line.
+The coach serves underhand from the opposite end line.
 The middle back passes every ball that crosses the middle of the net; left and right back pass the balls on their side.
-Ten serves total.
-The drill teaches passing zones before a real competitive rotation.
-New players who want to map each zone to a position name can pair this drill with volleyball positions explained so the back-row labels stick before they ever rotate.

 Around-the-World Serving